 Our 3-part emphasis gives every graduate:

 Skilled hand at administrative leadership

 Research shows it takes all 3 strengths to survive and thrive in ministry today.
 Unique to Bethel, this approach is praised by our accreditor, the Association of Theological Schools (ATS).

 Convenient Program Options

-To serve students all over the country, we offer programs through locations in St. Paul, San Diego, Washington, D.C., and New England.
+To serve students all over the country, we offer programs through locations in St. Paul and San Diego.
 Across our system, programs vary in their delivery options ranging from traditional daytime, to evening, to hybrid—blending online and on-campus course work.